What is LEAP?

 The transferability of the 4 credits in Applied Leadership Studies 11 or 12 is left to the discretion of your high school’s guidance department.
 Once you have completed LEAP, a letter will be sent to your high school outlining the course and your grade in the course.
 Your school will decide from there whether or not these credits will be applied to your high school transcript.

-Can we use LEAP for our Duke of Edinburgh, Adventurer’s Journey?
+Can we use LEAP for our Duke of Edinburgh, Adventurous Journey?

 Yes indeed!
-We love working with the great folks at the Duke of Edinburgh Award.
-LEAP educators are able to support you through your Adventurer’s Journey (as well as Skills, Physical Rec and Gold Project).
+We love working with the great people at the Duke of Edinburgh’s Award.
+LEAP educators are able to support you through your Adventurous Journey (as well as Skills, Physical Rec and Gold Project) as well as your Practice Journey.
 Remember, this is a leadership award so the responsibility to meet the qualifications is yours.
 You can register here.

 What gear will I need?